 Natural Advantage: Djibouti boasts world-class solar resources, with an average Global Horizontal Irradiance (GHI) of approximately 2,130 kWh/m² per year.

-This strategic shift from imported fuels to local resources provides the foundation for investment in the renewable energy sector.
+This strategic shift from imported fuels to local resources creates a solid foundation for investment in the renewable energy sector.

 The Regulatory Framework: How Law No. 115 Supports New Investors

-A government’s vision, however ambitious, requires a strong legal framework to become reality.
-Djibouti has provided a clear signal to the private sector with Law No. 115/AN/15/7 L on Energy Orientation.
-This legislation is designed to encourage private investment in renewable energy production.
+A government’s vision, however ambitious, requires a strong legal framework to become a reality.
+Djibouti has established a clear path for the private sector with Law No. 115/AN/15/7 L on Energy Orientation, a law designed specifically to encourage private investment in renewable energy production.

 For a potential solar manufacturer, the law offers several key assurances: